revilowaldow/IDPC-GoS-Obsidian/Session Notes/2022 11 26 - Temple Tunnels.md

 #### Property in Saltmarsh

 The party visited the council building and enquired with a very bored looking woman called Floris who said she'd look into an estimate for you to build a residence, but in order to buy property you need to have contributed to Saltmarsh in some way.
 THe party identified area 24 on the map as being of interest.
-This is near to the location known as [[Crabbers Cove]]. [[Gareth]] stated that [[Barnacle Bess]] was a very good ship hand and mentioned that [[Barnacle Bess|Bess]] could have something to do with [[Crabbers Cove]] further up the dock (Not sure, but worth checking out)?
+This is near to the location known as [[Crabber's Cove]]. [[Gareth]] stated that [[Barnacle Bess]] was a very good ship hand and mentioned that [[Barnacle Bess|Bess]] could have something to do with [[Crabber's Cove]] further up the dock (Not sure, but worth checking out)?
 Apparently it is a warehouse that is full to the brim with crabs - We could take [[Barnacle Bess|Bess]] with us and see if there are other crabs like her?

 #### Xendros Shop